 Relationships between people in their social context, environmental conditions, and the behavioral health of communities are explored.
 Focus is on evidence-based practices for community groups.

-Prerequisite: : PSYC 110 (or PSYC 215) and PSYC 221 or PSYC 221W.
+Prerequisite: : PSYC 110, PSYC 221 or PSYC 221W, and 45 completed credits that include 8 additional PSYC credits.

 Offered: Fall.